LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

     <databaseStore id="BatchDatabaseStore" dataSourceRef="fhirbatchDS" schema="JBATCH" tablePrefix="" />
 ```

-- Note: The Java Batch is configured in `batchDs.xml` and included from the IBM FHIR Server's `server.xml` which is installed to the `{wlp}/usr/server/fhir-server`.
+- Note: The Java Batch is configured in `batchDs.xml` and included from the IBM FHIR Server's `server.xml` which is installed to `{wlp}/usr/server/fhir-server`.
 - Note: While this feature is not required, it's best to configure this datasource while configuring the main datasource.

 ### **SSL Certificate**